GiorgiMegeneishvili/Data_Engineering_Python_RealTime_daTa/README.md

 This project demonstrates a real-time data engineering pipeline built with Python.
 It simulates streaming data ingestion, processing, and storage using modern data engineering tools and practices.

+Data from CoinGecko api and send to kafka and Pyspark and PostGresql

 The pipeline is designed to handle real-time event data and process it efficiently for downstream analytics.

 ---